hndfaw/mastermind/README.md

 [Mastemind Website Instructions page](https://master.d3bmjn4idj74od.amplifyapp.com/instructions)

-## To View Mastermind on Your Computer Clone down this Repo
+## To View Mastermind on Your Computer, follow below steps:

 ###  In your terminal do the following steps; and hit return/enter after each step: